 Teach English in Spain (Cost of Living)

 With this salary in mind, it’s easy to understand why many teachers choose to share accommodation.
 The cheapest apartments are in the region of €200- 350 (US$285-498) per month, but you are more likely to be paying closer to €500 (US$712).
-Therefore, don’t expect to be living on your own is rare as it can get expensive.
-Also, it is unusual for schools to offer free accommodation and reimbursment of flight tickets.
-It is therefore advisable to save a portion of your salary for a plane ticket to get you home during the holidays.
+Therefore, it can be difficult to afford your own apartment.
+Also, it is unusual for schools to offer free accommodation or reimbursment of flight tickets.
 As for food, eating a set lunch in a Spanish restaurant will cost €6-9 (US$8-13), while a decent evening meal is €15- 20 ($21- $28), including the wine.

 Public transportation in Spain is reasonably cheap and efficient.
 However, you should only take taxis displaying an official license plate.
-The green light displayed by a taxi would tell you that it has no passenger.
 Taxi rates are generally calculated by distance, but they are sometimes fixed for popular destinations.
 It is also common practice to tip taxi drivers, 5- 10%.
 To save money on transportation, however, travel passes are available for €40 (US$58).
 These allow you to use the metro, town buses, and commuter trains for a month without restrictions.
 You can get a lot of savings from this as a one way ticket would cost €1 Euro (US$1.42) and a ten- trip pass would cost €6.40 Euros ($9.11).

 More Links